 Dino Mastroyiannis was the only person from Greece to whom the International Organization “Mozart 2006” (Austria) gave its written permission to use their official logo for a very special and rare series of concerts, the “Anthology of music for Piano 4 hands”.
 The Italian newspaper “Libertà” praised him with the enthusiastic review “discovering the most secret Mozart” for his special interpretation in some of Mozart’s most famous chamber-works.
 Dino has recorded many times for different radio and TV stations all over Europe.
 He has also recorded in CD the 4th Piano Concerto of Saint-Saëns with the Catanzaro Symphony Orchestra.

 Dino enjoys also a very intimate career as a teacher and promoter of young musicians.
 During 2001-2002 he created and was the Artistic Director and main economical supporter of the «Volos International Music Festival».
 After the summer of 2010 he interrupted his concert activities because of a focal dystonia; his right hand is now in a full recovery process thanks to the precious advice of the specialist, Belgian pianist, Laurent Boullet.
-Beginning from summer 2011 Dino started working on the idea of a new international music festival: the ‘Evmelia’ Festival, which described by Dino as “the voice of real music against the general crisis” and by the artists as “the music of dreams that comes true”, has been accomplished in collaboration with Katerina Porphyrogenis, the President of the Porphyrogenis Foundation (Agria, Greece), Today, ‘Evmelia’ Festival succesfully completed its 7th Edition.
+Beginning from summer 2011 Dino started working on the idea of a new international music festival: the ‘Evmelia’ Festival, which described by Dino as “the voice of real music against the general crisis” and by the artists as “the music of dreams that comes true”, has been accomplished in collaboration with Katerina Porphyrogenis, the President of the Porphyrogenis Foundation (Agria, Greece).
+‘Evmelia’ Festival succesfully completed its 7th Edition in September 2019.